 (a) Racing number are provided by the organizer, who may require a deposit that shall be refunded on return of the numbers in good order.
 The figures shall not be hand written. but printed in block letters using black waterproof ink.
 Numbers shall be constructed from materials sufficiently durable to last the race without tearing or disintegrating. even in adverse weather.
 The name of the race or race sponsor may appear on a competitor's number.
 Promoters who fail to provide numbers meeting the above requirements to all riders shall be fined as specified in the Schedule of Fees. (b) Riders shall place their numbers as prescribed by the officials and in such a way that they are visible when the rider is in a racing position.
 When shoulder numbers are provided for cyclocross, they are worn on the upper arm to be visible from the front.
-Hip numbers shall be attached securely at least at the four corners and no accessory may cover them.
+Hip numbers shall be attached securely at least at the four corners with pins and no accessory or hair may obstruct a clear view of the number (riders with misplaced, obscured or unreadable numbers will not be placed).
 If shoulder or frame numbers are provided, they too shall be placed as prescribed.
 Numbers may not be folded, trimmed, crumpled, or otherwise defaced.
-[Replacement of the numbers at riders' expense if noted before the start, otherwise warning or relegation.1
+[Replacement of the numbers at riders' expense if noted before the start, otherwise warning or relegation.]